Skip to main content

 Limited Company

 A separate legal entity owned by shareholders (you) and run by directors (also you).
 Personal liability is limited to your share capital.
-Pays Corporation Tax (25% on profits above £250,000 in 2025/26; 19% small profits rate below £50,000).
+Pays Corporation Tax using the current small-profits and main-rate bands; use the rates and allowances 2026/27 page for the current thresholds.
 More admin — annual accounts, confirmation statement, Corporation Tax return — but can be more tax-efficient above ~£35,000 profit.

 FactorSole TraderLimited Company